 Indian Scholarship Program

-The Indian Scholarship Program awards students up to $2000 each year if they are a tribal member in North Dakota.
+The Indian Scholarship Program awards students up to $2000 each year if they are tribal members in North Dakota.
 To be eligible, you must complete high school with a 2.0 or higher and be a resident of North Dakota, in addition to a tribal member.
 The scholarship is awarded on the bases of both need and merit.

 Tribal Higher Education Grant